profjuri/chemDM/README.md

 ## Installation

 We provide an environment specification file for `conda` or `mamba` users at `environment.yml`.
 With `conda`, an environment is created by `conda env create -f environment.yml`.
 With `micromamba` the `env` is omitted and a new environment is instead created with `micromamba create -f environment.yml`.
+This will create a new virtual environemnt named `chemdm`, as specified in the first line of `environment.yml`.

 From the top-level directory, you can do `pip install .`

 ## Usage

-The usage of this code is documented in `notebooks/demo_simulation.ipynb`.
-A detailed walkthrough of the functions available in this code is in `notebooks/demo_full_pipeline.ipynb`.
+The usage of this code is documented in `notebooks/MolecularProperties.ipynb`.

-A full list of potential inputs is documented in `settings/config.yaml` and you can edit `settings/inputdata.yaml` to reflect your desired simulation settings.
+Input data required to run your own simulations is available at _(give some additional context here)_.

 ## Citation